mattfysh/tux-2011/readme.md

 * cleaner look
 * use google image search to let user choose from images of savings goal
 * input validation
+* actions as icons, fade in/out on hover

 maybe todo's
 ------------